hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

             //keep syncing until a page is found.
 Buffer is only 4k while ogg pages can be up to 65k in size int ogg_page_sync_state = ogg_sync_pageout(&oy, &og);
             if (ogg_page_sync_state == -1) {
-                //Give up when the file advances past the right boundary if (buffer_data() == 0) {
+                //Give up when the cursor advances past the right boundary if (buffer_data() == 0) {
                     right = mid_block;
                     break;
                 } else {
-                    //increment block size we buffered the next block block++;
+                    //buffer the next block
+                    block++;
                 }
             } else {
                 if (ogg_page_sync_state == 0) {
-                    //Check if I reached the end of the file if (buffer_data() == 0) {
+                    //Check if there are no more bytes if (buffer_data() == 0) {
                         right = mid_block;
                         break;